 An Interview with Søren Kelstrup, the Ambassador of Denmark to the Czech Republic

-On Tuesday, October 22, 2024, Søren Kelstrup, the Ambassador of Denmark to the Czech Republic, visited AAU to discuss Denmark’s diplomatic traditions, its role in contemporary global affairs, and the challenges it faces on both regional and international stages.
+On Tuesday, October 22, 2024, Søren Kelstrup, the Ambassador of Denmark to the Czech Republic, visited AAU as part of the university’s Meet the Ambassador series to discuss Denmark’s diplomatic traditions, its role in contemporary global affairs, and the challenges it faces on both regional and international stages.

 Kelstrup has been working in the Danish Foreign Service since 1992, serving as ambassador to the Czech Republic since 2021.
 In the course of his career, he has been at the forefront of Denmark’s foreign policy initiatives and instrumental in navigating its complex international relationships.
 His talk offered a deeper understanding of his country’s history and strategic priorities, its contributions to international cooperation, and its stance on pressing global issues.